simondlevy/Hackflight/sim/README.md

 <p><li>Spektrum DX-8 transmitter with GWS adapter cable (unfortunately no longer sold)
 <p><li>Logitch Extreme 3D Pro joystick
 <p><li>Nyko Core Controller for PS3
+<p><li>Keyboard, if none of the above are connected; not recommended because it requires you
+to foreground the console.
 </ul>

 <p><li> Double-click on the hackflight scene <b>hackflight.ttt</b> to launch V-REP.